 2. Do your homework.

-When you ask for names of people to interview, be clear about what type of individuals you’re looking for.
+When you ask for suggesstions of people to interview, be clear about what type of individuals you’re looking for.
 (Review my 4 Ways Not to Choose a Hero for your Nonprofit Story).
 Then find out as much as you can about their interactions with employees and volunteers from your agency.
 If you don’t ask, you may never know about the heartfelt letter they wrote or the volunteer who visited them in their home.
 Google them for news stories, too.
 The insights you gain can give you valuable story background and great ideas for interview questions.

 3. Make it a conversation.